danfuzz/samizdat/doc/samizdat-0.md

 consequent function that was called (including void).
 If no consequent was called, this returns void.

+#### `while function <> ~.`

+Primitive conditional loop construct.
+This repeatedly calls the given function with no arguments.
+The function must always return a boolean.
+The repeated calls stop as soon as the function returns `false`.

+#### `whileReduce base function <> ~.`

+Primitive conditional loop construct, with reduce semantics.
+This repeatedly calls the given function with a single argument.
+The first time the function is called, it is passed the given `base` value (an arbitrary value), and subsequent times it is passed whatever the `function` returned on the previous iteration.
+Iteration ends immediately after `function` returns void, at which point, this function returns that last argument passed into the function (which will be the `base` value if `function` returned void on the first iteration).

 <br><br>
 ### Primitive Library: General Low-Order Values